Brisbane central business district

 The Brisbane central business district (CBD), officially Brisbane City, is the central suburb and central business district of Brisbane, the state capital of Queensland, Australia.
-It is also colloquially referred to as the "CBD", "the city", or simply "town".
+It is colloquially referred to as the "CBD", "the city", or simply "town".
 The CBD is located on a point on the northern bank of the Brisbane River, historically known as Meanjin, Mianjin or Meeanjin in the local Yuggera dialect.
 The triangular-shaped peninsula is bounded by the median of the Brisbane River to the east, south and west.
-The point, known at its tip as Gardens Point, slopes upward to the north-west where the city is bounded by parkland and the inner city suburb of Spring Hill to the north.
+The peninsula, known at its tip as Gardens Point, slopes upward to the north-west where the city is bounded by parkland and the inner city suburb of Spring Hill to the north.
 The CBD is bounded to the north-east by the suburb of Fortitude Valley.
-To the west the CBD is bounded by Milton, Petrie Terrace, and Kelvin Grove.
+To the west, the CBD is bounded by Milton, Petrie Terrace, and Kelvin Grove.